 Medicare Advantage MSA programs are rare.
 They are only available in a few areas nationwide.
 Minnesota still offers MSA plans in some areas.

 Are Medicare Advantage Plans Bad?

-No, Medicare Advantage plans are not bad.
+No, Medicare Advantage plans aren’t bad.
 They are just not the best choice for everyone.
-There are good things as well as bad things to consider when enrolling in a Medicare Advantage plan.
+There are good and bad things to consider when enrolling in a Medicare Advantage plan.

 What is the downside to Medicare Advantage plans?

 The downside to Medicare Advantage plans is the limitations and out-of-pocket costs.
 These plans come with limited doctor networks, limited benefits, and many forms of cost-sharing.